Kyle-Lewis/Kyle-Lewis.github.io/_posts/2017-07-19-Variational-Monte-Carlo-in-QM.md

 <script type="text/javascript" async
 src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-<h2 align="center">References</h2>

-- An introduction to the <a href="http://pages.cs.wisc.edu/~jerryzhu/cs731/mcmc.pdf" target="_blank">Markov Chain detail balance</a>

-- Or a <a href="https://en.wikipedia.org/wiki/Detailed_balance" target="_blank">wiki page on the topic</a> if you want to scratch that itch with less math.

-- And finally, an introductory <a href="https://youtu.be/Ws63I3F7Moc" target="_blank">Khan video</a> provides a great example to introduce the topic.

-- And <a href="https://github.com/Hobbes1/CudaVariationalMonteCarloQM" target="_blank"> my GitHub repo for this project</a>

-- Introduction to Quantum Mechanics, 2nd ed.
-David Griffiths

 <h2 align="center">Introduction and Motivation</h2>

 I wanted to revisit a quick topic which was presented to me during my undergrad because it turns out so called Markov Chains are in fact a very useful tool in certain branches of machine learning as well.
 Additionally, while the basic implementation and proof of concept is entirely possible without any accelerating hardware or algorithm, I still wanted to introduce CUDA to more problems; in this case by upping the dimensionality of the problem.
 I've also gotten CUDA and openGL to play nicely together so I can do away with the pesky third party post-simulation animations, as well as the limiting data transfers from my graphics devices to the host CPU.